jbx-protocol/juice-docs-v2/docs/api/contracts/or-abstract/jbpayoutredemptionpaymentterminal/events/pay.md

 * `amount` is the amount of tokens that was paid.
 * `beneficiaryTokenCount` is the amount of the project's tokens that were issued to the beneficiary as a result of the payment made.
 * `memo` is a note that was attached.
+* `metadata` is extra data sent to the data source, delegate, and emitted event, if provided.
 * `caller` is the address that issued the transaction within which the event was emitted.